evanwill/get-git/1-why.md

 {% include figure.html file="phd101212s.gif" alt="final doc comic" caption="'Piled Higher and Deeper' by Jorge Cham <a href='http://www.phdcomics.com/comics/archive.php?comicid=1531' target='_blank'>www.phdcomics.com</a>" width="60%" %}

 This is a "local version control system" which depends on your memory and organization to avoid errors and utter confusion.
+Luckily, we have software that can handle this task, from the basic "track changes" to big centralized systems such as [SVN](https://subversion.apache.org/).
-Automated version control WILL make your life better!
+Automated version control **WILL** make your life better!

 ## Why Git?